-Reading: Some general references are provided below, with topic-specific references also given for each topic.
+Reading: Some general references are provided below, with topic-specific references given for each topic after a short introduction to each topic.
 A prior reading of these is recommended but not a must.
 Further references on a topic will be given in each recorded lecture and/or live virtue class.

-PPT slides: Each student is encouraged to prepare around 10 ppt slides after watching the lecture video on a topic, in preparation for virtual class discussion of that topic.
-He/she may be asked to present the slides prepared (see also Evaluation below).
+PPT slides: Each student is encouraged to prepare around 10 ppt slides after watching the lecture video on a topic, in preparation for virtual tutorial group and plenary class discussions on that topic.
+Each student will be invited to present his/her slides at these sessions (at each tutorial group discussion session and one plenary class session; see also Evaluation below).

-Term Paper: Additionally, each student is required to write a term paper on a topic closely related to the course content.
+Term Paper: Additionally, each student is required to write a term paper on a topic/issue closely related to the course content.